How to Get a Free Laptop (From Colleges, the Government, and More)

-Reputation: Ranked #25 in Best Value Schools by US News
+Reputation: Ranked #25 in Best Value Schools (Regional Universities North) by US News

-The first college that offers free laptops for students is Seton Hill.
-As a private Catholic school home to just 2,200 students, they seem to take the savvy approach to utilizing technology in the classroom.
+A private Catholic school home to just 2,200 students, Seton Hill takes the savvy approach by utilizing technology in the classroom.

-Consequently, they provide all traditional, full-time undergraduates with a MacBook and an iPad.
-These mobile tools are integrated into the teaching curriculum across the campus.
+They provide all traditional undergraduates with a MacBook and iPad, which are integrated into the teaching curriculum across the campus.

-It looks like they take this mobile integration seriously, too.
-According to their website featuring details about The Mobile Learning @ The Hill, Apple has named the school an Apple Distinguished School 2017 through 2019.
-This signifies “educational excellence and leadership.”
+Mobile integration is also practiced at Seton Hill.
+Apple’s website about The Mobile Learning @ The Hill has named the school an Apple Distinguished School 2017 through 2019, which signifies “educational excellence and leadership.”

-A handful of graduate programs are also included.
-Specifically, these masters degrees include:
+A handful of graduate programs are also included:

-- M.S. in Physician Assistant – MacBook & iPad
+- M.S. in Physician Assistant – MacBook Air

 Location: Winston-Salem, NC